Find flights

 Reviews of airlines servicing Auckland

 Get insights into the airlines that provide service to Auckland.
 Read reviews, discover amenities, and learn about the overall travel experience offered by airlines.
 Use this information to make informed decisions when choosing an airline for your flight to Auckland.
-Reviews last updated 19 March 2024.
+Reviews last updated 19 April 2024.

-Get a feel of what it's like to fly with China Eastern, Batik Air and Malaysia Airlines to Auckland by reading reviews from past customers.
+Get a feel of what it's like to fly with China Eastern, Batik Air and China Airlines to Auckland by reading reviews from past customers.
 In addition to providing an overall rating, users have also rated airlines in terms of entertainment options, comfort, food, crew/service, and boarding process.

 8.3